Methodology

 Listing tiers explained

-Core profile, framework coverage, capabilities, pricing notes, sources, comparisons.
+Independently researched profile, framework coverage, capabilities, pricing notes, sources, comparisons.
 Available to every qualified vendor at no cost.
+The vendor does not need to know we exist.

-Vendor has formally confirmed profile details are accurate.
-Adds a "Verified" badge and priority correction handling.
+Vendor has verified ownership via email and confirmed or corrected profile details.
+Adds a small “Claimed” badge.
 Does not change ranking, ordering, or editorial content.
+Free.

 Lead routing